Jarre-ing experiences

 Influences?

-(I should say that Jarre is of course allowed to be influenced by anything he likes, and there’s absolutely nothing in Zoolook that plagiarises My Life in the Bush of Ghosts.
+(I should say that Jarre is allowed to be influenced by anything he likes, and there’s absolutely nothing in Zoolook that plagiarises My Life in the Bush of Ghosts.
 And it’s also possible Jarre hadn’t heard the album, or that there were other, more direct influences on Zoolook.
 None of that’s going to stop me idly speculating, though.)

 Embarrassing music videos